BlurryShady/SpotiVol/README.md

 > Right-click → “Run as administrator” or enable it permanently under **Properties → Compatibility**.
 > You have to do this otherwise your hotkeys won't go through because of game that you are playing.
 Running as administrator gives permission for it.

+> **You need Spotify Premium for Spotify API**
+> I discovered it when I opened a test account for making the video.
+Apparently you need Spotify Premium to use Spotify API on your account because it's designed like that.
 ---

 ## Contact